Fenntasy/Wapiti/README.md

 If only one `capture` call is done, the end result will be its value.
 If several calls are made, the end result will be an array with all captures.

+`Okapi.puppeteer(func)`

+Allows you to use the puppeteer API yourself.
+`func` will be passed the `page` object and you can use any method of the [puppeteer API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md)

 `Okapi.run()`

 Really start the chain of events and return a promise with that should resolve with either the result of the `capture` call or an array with the results of the `capture` calls.

 ## Todo

-* [ ] low level API to access puppeteer primitives
+* [x] low level API to access puppeteer primitives
 * [ ] fillForm function that takes an objet with selector as key and input value as value